 Business continuity and investments in development should never be in jeopardy because of a proprietary dependency.
 That's why we believe critical infrastructure must be free and open source.

 Development of Anvil Connect is driven by the people who depend on it most.

 With open source, all things are possible and when we work together, everyone wins.

 We're serious about open standards and interoperability.
 Anvil Connect works with any language, platform or framework that can talk HTTP and there are already scores of compatible libraries.

 Sharing passwords is unsafe.
 OAuth defines a set of authorization flows that let users securely delegate access to their accounts by third party software.
 OAuth's access tokens can also be used for client-server authentication where user consent isn't required.

 This profile of OAuth 2.0 provides strong identity assurances using simple auth flows that work with browser, server, and mobile applications.
 The specification also supports discovery, dynamic registration, session management, and encryption.

-Anvil Connect issues identity and access tokens as digitally signed JWTs.
+Anvil Connect issues identity and access tokens as digitally signed JSON Web Tokens.
 Signatures provide an exceptionally trustworthy mechanism for verifying authenticity.
 And with their object payload, JWTs can carry everything needed to authorize an API request.